stfc/PSyclone/doc/developer_guide/developers.rst

 will always assume accesses happen at the current location, and a call to ``next_location()`` is required to increase the location number.

-.. note:: It is not possible to add a access information about an earlier
+.. note:: It is not possible to add access information about an earlier
      usage to an existing VariablesAccessInfo object.